dseeni/TechArtDemos/README.md

 - Leveraging Maya API 2.0 Mesh Function Sets topological sorting per edge solver is determined by the each edges dual vertex valence combination.
-Wherein valence refers to the number of connected edges per vertex, given two vertecies per selected edge.
+Wherein valence refers to the number of connected edges per vertex, given two vertices per selected edge.

 #### Topological Sorting Example:

-- Lets take one edge within an Unchamfer user's input seleciton as a simple example:
+- Lets take one edge within a potential PolyUnchamfer input selection as a simple example:

 ```
 Let vertexA and vertexB compromise of the verticies of Edge1:
 vertexA valance = 4